When AI robots

 |

-revenue generated from digital services heavily reliant on AI, such as
+digital services heavily reliant on AI, such as advertising, cloud

 |

-While not solely focused on AI, increasing the general corporate income tax,
+focused on AI, increasing the general corporate income tax, especially for

-especially for highly profitable tech companies benefiting most from AI,
+highly profitable tech companies benefiting most from AI, could generate

 |